 Finally, you’ll want to get an experienced lawyer on the phone as soon as possible.
 They can let you know how your case looks, help you gather information from the scene, and help you build a strong case to seek any compensation you deserve.

-Swimming Pool Requirements for Property Owners
+Swimming Pool Requirements for Property Owners in Georgia

 The Georgia Department of Public Health has certain rules that must be followed when it comes to swimming pools: